 The DRCSF is aligned with the Australian Government Protective Security Policy Framework (DSPF), Defence Security Policy Framework (DSPF), and the Defence Industry Security Program (DISP).
 The DRCSF ensures that:

 - Research sensitivity, classification and security risks are understood and mitigated to an appropriate level; and,

 - Defence technologies, capabilities and investments are not compromised.

 The framework applies to all DST research collaborations and arrangements.

 Defence research collaborators may be required to put in place the following security arrangements:

-- DISP membership – Collaborators may be required to achieve and maintain a specified level of DISP membership to participate in a proposed research program.
+- Membership of the Defence Industry Security Program (DISP) – Collaborators may be required to achieve and maintain a specified level of DISP membership to participate in a proposed research program.
 The DISP specifies the security arrangements to be implemented in terms of governance, personnel, physical security and cyber security.